Photo Layout Editor

 One large anchor photo surrounded by smaller supporting pieces.

-Most graphic editors are made for posters, Instagram, or design work — not spatial layout planning.
-Suprtiles is purpose-built for walls.
+Most graphic editors are made for posters, social graphics, and general design work.
+Suprtiles is built for wall planning.

 • Realistic spacing tuned for interior design standards.